-Performance may vary, from location to location and from year to year, as local growing, soil and weather conditions may vary.
-Growers should evaluate data from multiple locations and years whenever possible and should consider the impacts of these conditions on the grower's fields.
+Performance may vary, from location to location and from year to year, as local growing, soil and environmental conditions may vary.
+Growers should evaluate data from multiple locations and years whenever possible and should consider the impacts of these conditions on their growing environment.